opencord/cord/docs/scripts/descriptions.md

 configuration and the docker-compose.yml file for starting the ONOS instance that runs the Fabric app.

+## head_xos_admin_pass

+Contains the XOS admin password, used for loading TOSCA into XOS.
+Can't use the standard [xos_admin_pass](#xosadminpass) as these playbooks are run from a context (like the MaaS provisioning container) where they may not have access to the same file with the password.

 ## headnode_dns

 DNS Name of the headnode on the system, used to configure NSD DNS aliases.

+## headnode_nat_interface

+Network interface on the head node that is connected to the internet.
+NAT is performed on this interface giving the other nodes on the network access (mainly for nodes on the management network).

 ## hugepages